Helium dimer Ultracold Molecules - a platform for fundamental physics and ultracold chemistry

 Challenges in Quantum Degeneracy

 However, reaching high densities and a high number of elastic collisions are the two major challenges remaining to achieve quantum degeneracy with molecules.
-Four molecules were laser cooled and trapped in the last decade, but recent experiments have shown universal loss upon collisions caused by the formation of complexes, thereby preventing further cooling.
+Four molecules were laser cooled and trapped in the last decade, but recent experiments have shown universal loss upon collisions caused by the formation of complexes, preventing further cooling.

 Although not yet fully understood, the loss is favored by the large state densities of the heavy diatomic molecules used so far.